-Outdoor kitchens serve as a great way to serve and have enjoyable meals with your family and to host luncheons, dinners and outdoor parties for your guests.
+Outdoor kitchens serve as a great way to serve and have enjoyable meals with your family and to host luncheons, dinners, and outdoor parties for your guests.
 Cooking outside in shade can be a great relief in summers.

 A Growing Industry

-There’s an interesting story how the kitchen islands became popular.
+There’s an interesting story about how the kitchen islands became popular.
 Remember the highly popular primetime television soap opera Dallas (from 1978 to 1991).
 It centered around the Ewing family, a wealthy Texan family in the oil and cattle-ranching business.
 The producers of the show felt that the gas grill of the family should reflect the status and lifestyle of the family.
 They approached the Ducane Company to design an outdoor grill.
 The company designed a model consisting of dual grills and lots of counter space.
-The design opened up the imagination of home owners and a whole industry was born!
+The design opened up the imagination of homeowners and a whole industry was born!

 Prefabricated islands are available in a huge variety of shapes and prices.
 A simple grill island could cost you around $700.
 There’s no upper limit practically.
-Elaborate models come with attached benches, seating areas, lighting, umbrellas, fireplaces, fire pits and even plasma screen televisions!
+Elaborate models come with attached benches, seating areas, lighting, umbrellas, fireplaces, fire pits, and even plasma screen televisions!

 How to Build: DIY or Hire a Contractor

 For homeowners who decide to take the plunge, outdoor kitchens can be a manageable and rewarding do it yourself project.
 It will involve work but is pretty doable.
-A typical DIY project could take around 50 man hours provided you have all the plans and materials in place.
+A typical DIY project could take around 50 people hours provided you have all the plans and materials in place.
 A good option is to do most of the heavy work all by yourself and bring in contractors for skilled jobs, such as laying gas cables or hooking in the gas appliances.